Europe India Gateway: Cable landing points

-In February 2020, Ciena announced it had completed a major upgrade to the cable to boost capacity for international business traffic, adding 24.3Tbit/s of information carrying capacity, with a spectral efficiency increase of 52%.
-The EIG can now transport up to 400Gbit/s per wavelength, driving more capacity per channel at longer distances.
+In February 2020, Ciena announced it had completed a major upgrade to the cable to boost capacity for international business traffic, adding 24.3 Tbit/s of information carrying capacity, with a spectral efficiency increase of 52%.
+The EIG can now transport up to 400 Gbit/s per wavelength, driving more capacity per channel at longer distances.

 Outages and incidents

 In March 2013, the EIG cable was cut near Egypt.
 A few days later the I-ME-WE and SEA-ME-WE 4 cable was also cut near Egypt, supposedly by divers.

 In February 2018, The Sunday Times reported that the infrastructure for the UK landing site of the Apollo, GLO-1 and Europe India Gateway cables had been found almost entirely unprotected.
 Their reporter was able to reach the premises without being challenged, and found the door to the generator room unlocked and left ajar.
 Vodafone, who manage the facility, said that he had not reached critical equipment and "would not have been able to interrupt the operation of the facility."